adam-p/yesterday-i-learned/html.md

 * In Chrome, `<img>` tags with no `src` have a [grey border](http://stackoverflow.com/questions/10848722/google-chrome-images-have-border) that does not go away with any amount of CSS.
 * HTML5 allows closing tags to be omitted where the semantics are obvious, for example, `li` in `ul`, or `option` in `optgroup`.
 Then again, your colleagues will kill you, so it is not a usable part of the spec.
+* You can [change an `<input>`'s placeholder style](http://stackoverflow.com/a/2610741) using pseudoselectors `::-webkit-input-placeholder, :-moz-placeholder, ::-moz-placeholder, :-ms-input-placeholder`, if the field's `appearance: textfield`.
+With that said, these styles are platform-dependent (as you may expect with prefixed styles), and currently the placeholder cannot be inspected.

 ## [Writing jank-free webpages](http://aerotwist.com/blog/pixels-are-expensive/)